jp3tty/Credit_Risk_Analysis/README.md

 Easy ensemble AdaBoost classifier classification report:
 ![ClassReport_EEAC](https://github.com/jp3tty/Credit_Risk_Analysis/blob/main/Images/ClassReport_EasyEnsembleAdaBoostClassifier.PNG)

-* There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models
+* High risk precision of 9% with a recall of 92%, giving this model an F1 score of 16%.
+* Low risk precision of 100% and a recall of 94%.

 ## Summary